South Korean foreign minister meets Chinese counterpart

 South Korean foreign minister meets Chinese counterpartNew

-HONG KONG (AP) — South Korea’s foreign minister is meeting his Chinese counterpart in the southern Chinese city of Xiamen, as Seoul seeks to improve ties with its top trading partner even as U.S.-China relations remain strained.
-South Korea’s newly appointed Foreign Minister Chung Eui-yong told reporters that he expected North Korea to be a key issue in talks with Wang Yi.
-South Korea’s JoongAng Ilbo newspaper speculated that China’s decision to host Chung in Xiamen, a city close to the self-ruled island of Taiwan, was intended to send a message to Washington against attempting to shore up a U.S.-led anti-China coalition.
-The Biden administration has stepped up efforts to bolster cooperation with allies South Korea and Japan focused on China’s growing influence and North Korean threats.
+HONG KONG (AP) — South Korea’s foreign minister is meeting his Chinese counterpart in the southern Chinese city of Xiamen.
+Seoul seeks to improve ties with its top trading partner, even as U.S.-China relations remain strained.
+China’s foreign minister said Saturday that China and South Korea will “seek a process for a political resolution of the Korean Peninsula issue,” as part of pursuing policies for permanent peace amid North Korea’s nuclear standoff with Washington.
+The South Korean foreign minister said both China and South Korea share the goal of “complete denuclearization” of the Korean Peninsula.
+The Biden administration has stepped up efforts to bolster cooperation with allies South Korea and Japan.